Take our self-assessments to find your own curiosity baseline – and also your curiosity persona.

 Famous polymaths include:

 Sherlock Holmes: A walking Google search, Sherlock knows about everything from mud composition to train schedules to Herefordshire.
-His broad knowledge, attention to detail and reluctance to see things at face value helps him crack the case.
+His broad knowledge, attention to detail and reluctance to see things at face value help him crack the case.

 Barbie: She’s been an astronaut, a computer engineer, a presidential candidate and more.
 Over the last 60 years, Barbie has explored more careers than most of us can name.
 Undaunted by tough challenges, she’s built a broad set of experiences across dozens of industries.